kailash-manasarovar/statement/docs/how-will-it-end/theories.md

 - I can say this for certain because [I saw him in Dublin in April 2026 with a mousse operative](../timeline/2026/april.md#i-see-auggie-augustus) and they were all over me like scabies at that time.
 - So, his mistake was that he defected to the same side essentially; thinking he was exercising vengeance.
 - Which means that he and everyone else really did believe the lie - that only a small group of salmon mousses were responsible for the original event and that the main salmon mousse teams were interested in prosecuting the criminals and stopping the murders, which they're not!
-- He thought he was "dropped in it" by the Lopez-Cano's and he defected to the side pretending to be law-enforcers.. (lie-enforcers really).
+- He mistakenly defected to the lie-enforcers!

 ## *Vidal Sastre Sanchez Hornero control your sex*

-- This statement came from a [dream I had in November 2023](../timeline/2023/november.md#dreaming-of-jesus-christ).
+- This statement - including the strange third person grammar - came from a [dream I had in November 2023](../timeline/2023/november.md#dreaming-of-jesus-christ).
 - Vidal Sastre Sanchez Hornero is a criminal sex gang that controls women and girls.
 - They have been operational for decades, originally targeting women with money, such as [the ceramics artist](../timeline/2023/july.md#plate-lady-early-in-the-month) I mention in a previous section, and then targeting youngsters for porn such as music and dance students I mention seeing examples of on YouTube.
 - The gang has operated in freedom for decades and, since the late 90s, has been free to worsen and grow due to the protection granted by the highest orders of the land - the salmon mousses!